HasibDarwish/helpsage-frontend/README.md

 # helpsage
 The primary goal of this project is to help the climate change and make the world a better place for the current and upcomming generations.
-As you know, every year, lots of products go to landfills and this is not good for the environment becuase landfills produce various type fatel gases and chemicals.
-To solve this probnlem, helpsage allows you to connect with different networks in your community and give a second life to used products.
+As you know, every year, lots of products go to landfills and this is not good for the environment becuase landfills produce various type of fatel gases and chemicals.
+To solve this probnlem, I built helpsage; it allows you to connect with different networks in your community and give a second life to used products.

 ## Technologies
 #### Frontend: